Statute Approved by We Are AGM September 2017

 12.2 Upon dissolution, all assets of the organisation shall be applied in favour of other non-profit-organisations (NGOs) with similar purposes as those of We Are.
 The same General Meeting is to decide which NGOs are to receive these assets and the type and percentage of assets to each if more than one NGO is selected.

-1 The term of office of all EB members is one year.
+1 The term of office of all EB members is 10 to 14 months, until the date of the Annual General Meeting.
 In the period between their election and the commencement of their term of office, called the handover period, the EB officers elect, with the help of the outgoing officers, shall thoroughly familiarise themselves with the duties and responsibilities that they will assume in their term of office.
 If for any reason apart from death or serious illness, the term of an EB member terminates before the election of the next EB, a proper handover period it so follow their termination from the respective EB post.

 2 The EB shall meet regularly.
 Meetings are called by the President on their own initiative or after being asked to do so by one third (1/3) of the EB, who will do so by means of a written petition addressed to the President.